phillbush/legv8/samples/README.md

 * It tests the capacity of the CPU to access data from memory.
 * It tests the CPU's Arithmetic Logic Unit (ALU).
 * It tests the usage of registers, both to read and to write into them.

+## SUMARRAY.S

+The program `sumarray.s` reads ten 8-byte elements from the memory into `X2` and sum them up into `X3`.  `X0` is a pointer to the current element of the array, and `X1` is the size of the array.

+In addition to the tests performed by `sumtwo.s`, this program tests the capacity of the CPU to branch with the CBZ instruction.